-For demonstration purposes we will allow anonymous users to deploy modules in the repositories.
+For demonstration purposes we will allow anonymous users to deploy modules in the repositories:

-- 1. Go to Admin > Security > Security Configuration . - 2.
-In the General Security Settings section, check Allow Anonymous Access .
-Click Save . - 3.
-Go to Admin > Security > Permissions . - 4.
-Click on Anything entry (do not check the line), then go to Users tab, click on Anonymous and check Deploy/Cache permission.
-Click Save and finish .
+- 1. Go to Administration > Security > Settings . - 2.
+In the General Security Settings section, check Allow Anonymous Access - 3.
+Click on Save . - 4.
+Go to Administration > Identity and Access > Permissions . - 5.
+Click on Anything entry (do not check the line), then go to Users tab - 6.
+Click on anonymous and check Deploy/Cache permission in the Repositories category. - 7.
+Click on Save and finish.